 The subject property has a Future Land Use Map designation of Residential 6 (RES 6).
 The existing RU-1-7 and TR-1 zoning classifications may be considered consistent with the RES 6 FLUM designation.
+However, the existing use is not consistent with zoning or FLUM.

-There is a Small-Scale Comprehensive Plan Amendment (SSCPA) companion application, 235500024 to change the Future Land Use Map designation from Residential 6 (RES 6) to Community Commercial (CC).
-The proposed BU-1 zoning classification can be considered consistent with the proposed Community Commercial (CC) FLUM designation.
+There is a Small-Scale Comprehensive Plan Amendment (SSCPA) companion application, 23SS00024 to change the Future Land Use Map designation from Residential 6 (RES 6) to Community Commercial (CC).
+The proposed BU-2 zoning classification can be considered consistent with the proposed Community Commercial (CC) FLUM designation.